glenn20/mp-image-tool-esp32/README.md

 # mp-image-tool-esp32

-Tool for manipulating MicroPython esp32 firmware image files.
+Tool for manipulating partition tables in MicroPython esp32 firmware image files and device flash storage.

-`mp-image-tool-esp32` manipulates partition tables and contents of micropython esp32 firmware files (such as those at
-<https://micropython.org/download?port=esp32>) and flash storage on ESP32
+`mp-image-tool-esp32` manipulates micropython esp32 firmware files (such as those at <https://micropython.org/download?port=esp32>) and flash storage on serial-attached ESP32 devices.
-devices.
 It has been tested to work with ESP32, ESP32-S2 and ESP32-S3 firmware images and devices.

 ```console
 $ mp-image-tool-esp32 ESP32_GENERIC-20231005-v1.21.0.bin